atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 6. Enter a **`Description`**.
 For example, **`Day-to-day permission used by developers in their development AWS accounts.`**.
 7. Set the **`Session duration`** to the desired value.
 8. Select the checkbox **`Create a custom permissions policy`**.
-9. Open the [sample policy](../4-code-samples/01-iam-policies/acme-base-dev-team.json) in a text editor, copy, and paste the content.
+9. Open the sample policy file that you just customized in a text editor, copy, and paste the content.
 10. Select **`Create`**.

 Later, when you onboard the development teams to their development AWS accounts, you'll reference this permission set.